 You need to know what you can spend before doing it.
 Base this number on your budget and the research you have done about what a car should be worth.

 Ask the dealer to allow a mechanic to inspect the car.
 You will want to get someone who you have faith in.
 When a dealer suggests a mechanic, you never know if there’s a little inside baseball going on.
 This person can give you a good idea of where the car stands.

 When purchasing a used car, it’s important that you do thorough research.
 The Internet provides many sources that can inform you of your car’s value.
 The NADA or the Kelly Blue Book can help you determine the value.
 If the dealer is selling a car for more than what these two sources price the car at, then go elsewhere.

 Keep in mind that all dealerships and salesmen are different.
 Sometimes, you may not always get a pushy salesperson.
 Many dealerships take a more subtle approach to selling these days.
 You can always remove yourself from a situation involving a pushy salesman.
 There is always a more pleasant salesman waiting to sell you a car.

 Know the incentives available before starting the negotiation process.
 Do some research on trade-ins, rebates, warranties, incentives and bank fees.
 This will help you get a better deal, because you will understand the landscape in advance.

 Ask about the mechanics at your dealer.
 Find out what other customers have to say.
 Also, you can test this department to see if they are on their game.
 Select a dealership that seems competent and caring.

 You don’t have to settle for the first deal presented to you.
-That’s not a good idea.
-You need to negotiate.
+It’s not a good idea to do this.
+Negotiation is key.
 So, it is important you properly use these tips.